dirtmaxim/kabr/index.markdown

 ![](assets/images/introduction.jpg)

-CAN WE USE A CROP FROM A DRONE VIDEO?

 ---

 ### **Overview**

 _We present a novel in-situ dataset for animal behavior recognition from drone videos.
 The dataset, curated from videos taken of Kenyan wildlife, currently contains behaviors of giraffes, plains zebras, and Grevy's zebras, and will soon be expanded to other species, including baboons.
 The videos were collected by flying drones over animals at the Mpala Research Centre in Kenya in January 2023.
 The dataset consists of more than 10 hours of extracted videos, each centered on a particular animal and annotated with seven types of behaviors along with an additional category for occluded views.
 Ten non-experts contributed annotations, overseen by an expert in animal behavior who develop a standardized set of criteria to ensure consistency and accuracy across the annotations.
 The drone videos were taken using the permission of Research License No. NACOSTI/P/22/18214, following a protocol that strictly adheres to guidelines set forth by the Institutional Animal Care and Use Committee under permission No. IACUC 1835F.

-This dataset will be a valuable resource for experts in both machine learning and animal behavior:
+This dataset will be a valuable resource for experts in both machine learning and animal behavior:_

-- It provides a challenging testbed for the development of new machine learning algorithms for animal behavior recognition.
-It complements recently released, larger datasets that used videos scraped from on-line sources [CITATION TO ANIMAL KINGDOM AND ...] because it was gathered *in situ* and therefore is more representative of how behavior recognition algorithms may be used in practice.
+- _It provides a challenging data for the development of new machine learning algorithms for animal behavior recognition.
+It complements recently released, larger [datasets](https://arxiv.org/abs/2204.08129) that used videos scraped from online sources because it was gathered in-situ and therefore is more representative of how behavior recognition algorithms may be used in practice._

-- It demonstrates the effectiveness of a new animal behavior curation pipeline for videos collected *in situ* using drones.
+- _It demonstrates the effectiveness of a new animal behavior curation pipeline for videos collected in-situ using drones._

-- It provides a test set for evaluating the impact of a change in field work protocols by research scientists studying animal behavior to the use of drones and recorded videos.
+- _It provides a test set for evaluating the impact of a change in field work protocols by research scientists studying animal behavior to the use of drones and recorded videos._

-[I THINK THE REST OF THIS PARAGRAPH CAN BE REMOVED.]
-, as it provides a diverse set of annotated videos that can be used for evaluating deep learning models.
-Additionally, the dataset can be used to study the behavior patterns of Kenyan animals and can help to inform conservation efforts and wildlife management strategies.
-We provide a detailed description of the dataset and its annotation process, along with some initial experiments on the dataset using conventional deep learning models.
-The results demonstrate the effectiveness of the dataset for animal behavior recognition and highlight the potential for further research in this area.
+_We provide a detailed description of the dataset and its annotation process, along with some initial experiments on the dataset using conventional deep learning models.
+The results demonstrate the effectiveness of the dataset for animal behavior recognition and highlight the potential for further research in this area._
-_

 ---